At its meeting today, the Board of the Reserve Bank of Australia (RBA) decided to leave the cash rate unchanged at 1.5%.

 What's ahead for the Australian economy?

-Tim Lawless, Head of Research at CoreLogic, said the RBA’s decision was widely anticipated and the financial markets do not expect a change in the official cash rate in the short term.
+Tim Lawless, Head of Research at CoreLogic, said the RBA’s decision was widely anticipated.

 Things you should know: This article is intended to provide general information of an educational nature only.
 It does not have regard to the financial situation or needs of any reader and must not be relied upon as financial product advice.
 Investors should consult a range of resources, and if necessary, seek professional advice, before making investment decisions in regard to their objectives, financial and taxation situations and needs because these have not been taken into account.
 Commonwealth Securities Limited ABN 60 067 254 399 AFSL 238814 (CommSec) is a wholly owned but non-guaranteed subsidiary of the Commonwealth Bank of Australia ABN 48 123 123 124 AFSL 234945 and a Participant of the ASX Group and Chi-X Australia.
 The commentary provided from external companies that are not a member of the Commonwealth Bank of Australia Group of Companies (the CBA Group) does not represent an endorsement, recommendation, guarantee or advice in regard to any matter.
 The CBA Group does not accept any liability for losses or damage arising from any reliance on external companies and their products, services and material.